memarch20/DEVCONSUI_MoveCodeCamp2026_Level1_dompol/README.md

 **Website shows old data after update**
 → Re-run `git add .`, `git commit`, `git push`, then trigger a redeploy in Vercel.

+**`sui client publish` fails with "already published" or a `Published.toml` error**
+→ A `Published.toml` file was left over from a previous attempt.
+In VS Code Explorer, find and delete `portfolio_contract/Published.toml`, then run `sui client publish` again.